 X-rays may be generated using various laboratory X-ray sources or at synchrotrons, where very high intensity and highly focused X-rays can be generated.
 Several synchrotrons worldwide have stations adapted for collecting X-ray data from protein crystals.
 Depending on the type of crystal (crystals may have different cell dimensions and symmetry groups), different strategies for data collection are followed.
 Usually, the crystal is rotated in the X-ray beam one degree at a time and exposed to X-rays for a short period (seconds or even less) until a complete data set is collected.
 The total data collection time depends on the intensity of the X-ray source, the size of the crystal, and how well it diffracts.
 The data are subsequently processed using specific software (a process in crystallography called "data reduction").

-Each spot on the image is a diffracted X-ray beam, which emerged from the crystal and was registered by the X-ray detector.
+Each spot on the image below is a diffracted X-ray beam, which emerged from the crystal and was registered by the X-ray detector.
 Thousands of diffraction spots must be collected from a protein crystal to get a complete data set.
 The intensities of the diffraction spots are extracted during data processing and used to calculate an electron density map

 of the molecules inside the crystal.
 The electron density, in turn, will tell us where the atoms are located, information that is used to build a model of the molecule.
+The image on the right shows a side chain of tryptophan built into its electron density.